SHARE YOUR BATTLE Weekly Challenge! - [MYCELIC MORPHOID]

 And finally, in the last spot, I placed Djinn Biljka, my other damage dealer.
 With the camouflage ability, this card would survive until the very end, dishing out 3 magic damage every round.

 Djinn Biljka also is a low-mana card, so it was just perfect for this match.

 As you can see, I was two magic damage dealers and multiple fillers that can take the damage and protect my magic cards.

 But what did my opponent bring to the party?
 Let's have a closer look.

 My opponent went with the water splinter.
-His lineup included a single high-damage card and two supporting monsters.
+His lineup included a self-healing card and a single ranged attacker.

 Did your strategy work?
 What will you try differently next time

-Do you like the Time Mage?
+Do you like the Mycelic Morphoid?
 Why or why not?